Govt has given up on reviving economy, accelerating growth, creating jobs: Chidambaram

 If the ongoing programmes have failed the people, how can throwing more money into the ongoing programmes change anything, he asked.
 "The government has given up on reviving the economy or accelerating the growth rate or promoting private investment or increasing efficiency or creating jobs or winning a greater share of world trade," he said.

-The Indian economy is demand-constrained and investment-starved, and the finance minister has not acknowledged these two challenges, he said.
+The Indian economy is demand-constrained and investment-starved, and the finance minister has not acknowledged these two challenges, and "that is a pity", he said.
 "You did not ask for such a budget and you did not deserve such a budget for voting the BJP to power.
 But you have to live with it until the government is forced to revisit it, as it did in 2019," Chidambaram said.

+He asked how one could call it a budget about caring the society when food and fertilizers subsidies have been reduced.
+"I think this talk about caring society is more words than deeds.
+Once we drill into the numbers, we will know how caring they are or how uncaring they are."
+Asked about the new tax charter, the Congress leader asked what prompted the government to have such a charter in the first place.
+"I think a message has gone across the country that under this government, every department with investigative powers is a tool of oppression, is a tool of extortion and is a tool of harassment," he said.

+Chidambaram said the president did not say a word on employment and in the Economic Survey, a chapter on employment is there but it makes extraordinary claims of new firms coming up.
+"Where are these firms?
+Are they on another planet, or are they in India?

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)